Dave Rogers (footballer, born 1975): Managerial career

 In 2013, Rogers was appointed as lead coach for Liverpool F.C.'s International Academy overseeing the club curriculum and coach education around Europe.
-Rogers was then promoted to Academy Manager of Liverpool F.C.'s residential academy in India and over a two-year period oversaw the progress and development of over 20 academy products play for the India national team.
-In 2015 Rogers was also headhunted by the then India national team manager Stephen Constantine to become assistant coach for the SAFF Championship success.
+Rogers was then appointed to Academy Manager of Liverpool F.C.'s residential academy in India.

+In 2015 Rogers was recruited by the then India national team manager Stephen Constantine to become assistant coach for the SAFF Championship success.
 2016 would then see Rogers appointment as head Coach of DSK Shivajians FC in of the Indian I-League on a three-year contract.
-The club became bankrupt after one season which saw Rogers then reappointed as Liverpool F.C.
+The club declared bankruptcy after one season which saw Rogers then reappointed as Liverpool F.C.
 International Academy Manager in South Korea.

-On 2 December 2022, Rogers was announced as manager of Finn Harps on a 4 year contract.